Baigan Choka: Delicious Roasted Eggplant Breakfast Dish (Great with Sada Roti)

 Prep the ingredients

-Step 2: Wash the eggplant thoroughly and cut multiple slits into it.
+Peel the garlic and cut into thirds lengthways.
+Wash the eggplant thoroughly and cut multiple slits into it.
 Twist the knife in each slit to open it slightly.
 By the way, the eggplants I’m using here are from my very own garden!

 eggplant for baigan choka